electromaggot/ai3dObjViewer/README.md

 A cross-platform 3D model viewer built with C++, Vulkan, and SDL2.

-(This project was created by AI (Claude) as an experiment, to test how well it knows Vulkan and its ability generate code "from scratch" similar to what I have made here.
+(This project was created by AI (Claude) as an experiment, to test how well it knows Vulkan and its ability generate code "from scratch" similar to my other repos.
  The "ask" is complex, as is Vulkan big, leading to challenges of a large context.
  Code quality is important, but moreso, how good do its graphics look on-screen?